Let's Clear Things Up

 Passkeys are a modern, passwordless authentication method using the WebAuthn/FIDO2 standard.
 Instead of typing a password, users authenticate with Face ID, Touch ID, Windows Hello, or a hardware security key.
 Passkeys are phishing-resistant since they're bound to the specific website and can't be reused elsewhere.
 Each user can register multiple passkeys (up to 10) from their profile page.

-Go to ArmorPro → Settings → Access Control.
+Go to ArmorPro → Access Control.
 Add your IP address to the whitelist.
-Whitelisted IPs bypass all security checks including brute force lockouts and firewall rules.
+Whitelisted IPs bypass all security checks including brute force lockouts, firewall patterns, and country blocking.
 This is useful for developers or if you have a static office IP.

 Technical questions about BoostPro features and functionality.

-BoostPro includes file-based page caching with third-party cache purging, smart lazy loading for images and iframes with exclusion patterns, automatic critical CSS generation, WebP and AVIF image conversion with bulk optimization, per-image optimize/delete from the Media Library, CSS background image lazy loading, local Google Fonts hosting, emoji and embed cleanup, heartbeat control, CSS minification with data URI inlining, per-script JavaScript defer and delay, custom asset preloading, per-page/post disable controls, global styles removal, scheduled database cleanup, and WP-CLI commands.
+BoostPro includes file-based page caching with configurable expiry and third-party cache purging (19+ systems), smart lazy loading for images, iframes, and CSS background images with exclusion patterns, remove unused CSS per URL with delivery options, CSS and JavaScript minification, WebP and AVIF image conversion with bulk optimization and image resizing, per-image optimize/delete from the Media Library, video placeholders for YouTube and Vimeo, add missing image dimensions, local Google Fonts hosting with font preloading, emoji and embed cleanup, heartbeat control (frontend/admin/editor independently), remove query strings, per-script JavaScript defer and delay with 28+ quick exclusion presets, speculative loading, auto-preconnect, advanced preload rules, auto-preload LCP image, CDN URL rewriting for static assets, a frontend Resource Manager for disabling scripts and styles per page, per-page/post disable controls, admin bar integration, global killswitch, scheduled database cleanup, and WP-CLI commands.
 All features are included in every tier.

 Yes.
 BoostPro automatically detects when you're editing in Elementor, Divi, Beaver Builder, Brizy, Bricks, and other page builders and disables its optimizations during editing so they don't interfere with the builder interface.
 On the frontend, all optimizations apply normally.
 If you run into a visual issue on a specific page, use the per-page disable controls to turn off individual features for that URL.